Changelog

 • The pre-calculation checks performed by pixy are now more extensive and systematic.

-• The method for calculating the number of valid sites has been slightly ajusted to be more accurate (this was calculated independantly of the pi/dxy/fst statistics).
+• The method for calculating the number of valid sites has been slightly adjusted to be more accurate (this was calculated independently of the π / dxy / FST statistics).

 • We've refactored and restructured much of the code, with a focus on increased functionalization.
 This should make community contributions and future updates much easier.